vbongulwar/Predicting-the-Likelihood-of-E-Signing-a-Loan-Based-on-Financial-History/README.md

 Goal : develop an model to predict for 'quality' applicants.
 In this case, 'quality' applicants are those who reach a key part of the loan application process.

 Data:The data includes personal information like age,and time employed as well as other financial metrics.
-Both the sets of scores as well as small list of personal/financial features to prdict if the user to repond to our current onboarding process.
+Both the sets of scores as well as small list of personal/financial features to predict if the user will repond to our current onboarding process.